Skip to Content

 • Negotiating a settlement with the insurance company if possible

-• Preparing for court trial if a settlement proves impossible or against your best interests
+• Preparing for a court trial if a settlement proves impossible or against your best interests

-This approach combined with our refusal to back down when faced with bullying insurance company tactics has given us a strong reputation in Central Florida and throughout the country.
+This approach and our refusal to back down when faced with bullying insurance company tactics have given us a strong reputation in Central Florida and throughout the country.
 Many of our cases come from word-of-mouth referrals and referrals from other law firms.

 Common Types of Car Accidents

-A car accident, also known as a traffic accident or motor vehicle accident, is an unexpected event that occurs when one or more vehicles collide with each other, objects, pedestrians, or animals on the road.
-Car accidents can result in a wide range of consequences, including property damage, injuries, and even fatalities.
+A car accident, or a traffic or motor vehicle accident, is an unexpected event that occurs when one or more vehicles collide with each other, objects, pedestrians, or animals on the road.
+Car accidents can have many consequences, including property damage, injuries, and even fatalities.
 They can happen for various reasons and in various circumstances.

 Here are some common types of car accidents:

 • Rear-End Collision: This occurs when one vehicle strikes the vehicle in front of it.
-Rear-end collisions are often caused by tailgating, distracted driving, or sudden stops.
+Tailgating, distracted driving, or sudden stops often cause rear-end collisions.

 • Head-On Collision: A head-on collision happens when two vehicles traveling in opposite directions collide with their front ends.
 These accidents often result in severe injuries and fatalities.